Lenox2Linux/soclab-wazuh/README.md

 # SOC Home Lab with Wazuh

 ## Project Summary
 This project documents my beginner SOC home lab using Wazuh, Ubuntu Server, Docker, and Kali Linux.
 The purpose of the lab is to gain hands-on experience with security monitoring, log visibility, and alert investigation in a controlled environment.
+This lab also served as the foundation for a follow-up detection project involving attacker simulation and Wazuh alert analysis.

 ## Objective
 I built this project to better understand how security analysts monitor systems and investigate activity using a SIEM platform.